Chas-Henrik/u07-individuell-uppgift-jobchaser-chas-henrik-nextjs/README.md

 3. Free text Headline search.
 4. Mark/Un-mark job as favorite.
 5. Favorite job list.
-6. Hover effects on all 'User Interaction Elements' (Buttons, Combo Boxes, Text Input & Switch).
+6. Framer hover effects on all 'User Interaction Elements' (Buttons, Combo Boxes, Text Input & Switch).
 7. A User Registration form (currently not connected to any login service).
 8. A User Login form (currently not connected to any login service).
+9. Form Validation (using Zod)

 The application uses the following 3:rd party libraries/components: